Wednesday, November 6, 2024

 I found it, and as it got darker, the comet resolved itself.
 The tail appeared as a great, vertical smudge, like a faint cloud, with the head nearer the horizon.

 We enjoyed the moment in relative silence, save for the call of a distant Killdeer punctuating the night from the farm fields that stretched out before us.
 Louder than the bird was the intensity of moonlight, so shockingly bright that I initially cursed the lunar illumination as a nearby streetlight.
-One can only imagine the potential brightness of the comet were it a new moon instead of nearly full.

 ”Ok, I’m sufficiently wowed,” I said, as a way to suggest that we leave.
 I knew Heidi was getting cold, and the comet was not getting any brighter.
 The trip home gave me time to recount other comet memories.